-Maple Glazed Sheet Pan Salmon is an easy way to enjoy seafood with a fall theme.
+Maple Glazed Sheet Pan Salmon is an easy way to enjoy seafood with a fall theme with only 10 minutes of baking time.
 Simply give it a quick marinade and roast in a sheet pan for easy cleanup.

 Recipes like this Maple Glazed Sheet Pan Salmon with Citrus requires minimal ingredients, most of which you probably already have stocked.

 - Salmon: use wild caught for best flavor

 - Pecans: adds a nice crunch and compliments the maple syrup

 - Maple syrup: creates a sweet glaze with fall-themed flavor